 “The Origin of Slashy.”
 I’m not going to lie to you–this one is messed up.
 Appears in CORRUPTS ABSOLUTELY? a collection of stories about people with superhuman powers not behaving in the most polite manner.

 “Tin Cans.”
 A story about communication using a method that is less than the cutting edge of technology.
-To appear in CADENCE IN DECAY in 2012.
+Appeared in the World Horror Convention 2013 Souvenir book.

 “Inside the Boxes.”
 What does Grandma keep in her attic?
 Sweet, precious things, or something nastier?
 Probably something nastier, but find out for sure in ATTIC TOYS!